 Meeting in Person Is Always Out of the Question

-After spending a lot of time in online conversation and interaction, you’ll probably want to meet in person at one point or another.
-If the other person makes excuses or says meeting is absolutely out of the question, you may want to think about this relationship again.
+After spending a lot of time in online conversation and interaction, you’ll probably want to meet in person.
+If the other person makes excuses or says meeting is out of the question, rethink this relationship.
 Perhaps they agree to the meeting, only to bail at the last minute with a very compelling excuse.
-This is reasonable if it happens once, but if it keeps happening, you can assume they’re not who they say they are.
+This is reasonable if it happens once.
+However, if it keeps happening, you can assume they’re not who they say they are.

 The Person Has a Dramatic Life